Roxtop07/Stock-Price-Predictor/README.md

 This project is built for academic purposes only.
 Not intended for commercial or financial advice.

-> Made with ❤️ for the Final Year Project 2021
+> Made with ❤️ for the Final Project of Elevate Labs

 ![Thank You](https://media.giphy.com/media/13ZHjidRzoi7n2/giphy.gif)